 Does Sriracha go bad or not?
 How can you tell whether Sriracha has gone bad, and how should it be stored?
 This concise guide contains all of the answers.

-Perhaps you took a look at the label today and are wondering if it is okay to continue using it.
-Can sriracha go bad?
+Perhaps you looked at the label today and wonder if it is okay to continue using it.
+Can Sriracha go bad?

 Here’s some encouraging news: Sriracha is shelf-stable and will last for a long time even if not refrigerated.